patrickboehnke/patrickboehnke.github.io/_posts/2021-06-22-OpenTelemetryMetrics.md

 ---
 layout: post
-title: OpenTelemetry Metrics: Efficient?
+title: OpenTelemetry Metrics - Efficient?
-date: June 22, 2021
 ---

 # What you're getting by reading this